junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H.R.
 4681
-congress: 113th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Thirteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4681

-That the bill from the House of Representatives (H.R.
-4681) entitled “An Act to authorize appropriations for fiscal years 2014 and 2015 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency Retirement and Disability System, and for other purposes.”, do pass with the following
+> To authorize appropriations for fiscal years 2014 and 2015 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency Retirement and Disability System, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents